kevbuh/brain/README.md

 # brain

-reverse engineering the human brain and recreating the neocortex, hippocampus, basal ganglia, amygdala, and thalamus into computer version.
+Reverse engineering the human brain.
+Recreating the neocortex, hippocampus, basal ganglia, amygdala, and thalamus into their respective digital version.

 Inspired the theory in ["A Brief History of Intelligence"](https://www.amazon.com/Brief-History-Intelligence-Humans-Breakthroughs/dp/0063286343) by Max Bennet and [geohot's](https://geohot.github.io/blog/jekyll/update/2024/03/27/where-the-bitter-lesson-ends.html) brief analysis.

-in order to avoid complexity, entire repo must be under 10,000 lines of codes.
+In order to avoid complexity, entire repo must be under 10,000 lines of codes.

+# Roadmap

+Evidence suggests that the humans brain is simply a scaled up primate brain: a bigger neocrtex, a bigger basal ganglia, but still containing all the same areas wired in all the same ways.

+Evolution to human brain:
+1. Cynobacteria
+2. Ancient Fish
+3. Amphibian
+4. Ancient mammal
+5. Primate
+6. Human

+So we can first start by creating a working version of a Cynobacteria brain, and then slowly progress to a humanlike brain.

 ## Brain regions